ndq3004/RazorPagesIdentityManager/Readme.md

 ## 1. Install the required packages

-Add the Identity and EF Core design packages to `RazorPageShopManager.csproj`.
+Add the Identity and EF Core design packages to `RazorPageIdentityManager.csproj`.

 Use versions that match your .NET 8 application.
 Your project currently targets `net8.0`, so keep the EF Core packages on `8.x` as well.